ShikhaChhabra/NeuroSpeechBERT/README.md

 ---
 ## Future Directions

-Stage-wise Classification: Move beyond binary prediction to detect early/intermediate stages
+- **Stage-wise Classification:** Move beyond binary prediction to detect early and intermediate stages of the condition.

-Multilingual Support: Train and test on multilingual datasets
+- **Multilingual Support:** Train and evaluate the models on multilingual datasets to improve robustness.

-Model Ensembling: Combine outputs from all three approaches
+- **Model Ensembling:** Combine outputs from all three approaches to enhance overall prediction accuracy.

-Clinical Integration: Build real-time diagnostic tools and deployable systems
+- **Clinical Integration:** Develop real-time diagnostic tools and deployable systems for practical clinical use.

+---

-## Author
+## 👩‍💻 Author

-Shikha Chhabra
+**Shikha Chhabra**
 B.Tech Information Technology
 Manipal University Jaipur, 2024–2025

 Guided by Prof. Venkatesh Gauri Shankar
 Department of Information Technology